bodekerscientific/wikidot-to-mediawiki/README.md

 The upload program (`upload.py`) takes the output of the converter and uploads the data to a MediaWiki site.

+## Installation

+A conda environment file is included with this repository.
+To install it, you'll need to have conda installed, then run:

+    conda env create --file environment.yml

+Once the new environment has been created, you'll need to activate it:

+    conda activate wikidot-to-mediawiki

 ## How to Use

 There are three key steps in moving a Wikidot-based wiki to a MediaWiki-based wiki: